 It is extremely important when choosing an accounts payable automation solution that the correct platform is selected to suit your organization’s current circumstances.

-By investing in accounts payable automation, the invoice lifecycle is reduced dramatically, which ultimately improves cash flow.
+By investing in a top accounts payable automation software, the invoice lifecycle is reduced dramatically, which ultimately improves cash flow.
 Additionally, organizations make all payments on time and realize the benefits of early payment discounts.
-Through a central repository for all invoices, POs and approval routes, finance employees gain more visibility over the process, allowing them to identify and act on errors and discrepancies in real-time.
+Through a central repository for all invoices, POs, and approval routes, finance employees gain more visibility over the process, allowing them to identify and act on errors and discrepancies in real-time.
 Automated invoice approval workflows also shorten the procure-to-pay process, reducing the invoice lifecycle by removing paper and notifying approvers of outstanding invoices on-the-go.
 Automated PO matching removes the need for manual data entry and subsequent potential errors and discrepancies, which would then need to be manually investigated.

 Show Timeline to Recoup Cost of Automation

-While a switch to accounts payable automation will yield many benefits and cost savings, ROI will not be instant, which is often a blocker to acquiring investment.
-Therefore, it’s important when drawing up a business case, that you outline a specific timeframe for which you’ll see a return on investment.
+While a switch to accounts payable automation will yield many benefits and cost savings, ROI will not be instant, which is often a blocker to securing investment.
+It is important when drawing up a business case, that you outline a specific timeframe for when you will see a return on investment.
 The below table from Paystream Advisors is a good example of the type of metrics and timeframes that should be included in any investment pitch.

 There will be initial implementation costs for the software that you choose.
 You should contact a few different providers in order to predict implementation costs.
 There will also be costs associated with system downtimes.
 If replacing an existing system, you should consider the time in which the current system will be offline.

-In terms of cutting costs, full-time employees and outsourcing will still be needed initially but phased out over time.
-Determine whether employees can be reassigned to more strategic roles where they may be able to add value.
+In terms of costs, determine whether employees can be reassigned to more strategic roles where they may be able to add value.
 Will investment in automation software allow the business to scale more quickly as employees re-focus their attention on new areas of growth?

-There are, quite clearly, a number of pain points associated with manual accounts payable processes and also several benefits to be obtained from switching to accounts payable automation.
-However, the switch can often be a harder sell than it may seem.
-Drawing up a business case may feel like a daunting, time-consuming task but with some detailed research of your organization’s accounts payable processes, you’ll find the facts to support your argument right in front of you and ready to present.
+There are, quite clearly, a number of pain points associated with manual accounts payable processes and also several benefits from switching to accounts payable automation.
+However, the switch is often a harder sell than it may seem.
+Drawing up a business case may feel like a daunting, time-consuming task but with some detailed research of your organization’s accounts payable processes, you’ll find solid evidence to support your argument.